Printmaking and book binding: for all

 Brian has a BA in Fine Art; specialising in Printmaking, from Sunderland University, a Postgraduate Certificate in Online Education from Open University and a PGCE in Post Compulsory Education from University College Suffolk.

-Brian was taught the craft of Printmaking from Master Printmaker and Artist Pris Forrest in the late 1980’s with a focus on Linocut, Screen-print, and Etching.
-He has continued to develop these skills focusing on Collagraphy, Linocut, Monotype and mix media processes.
+“Having been taught the craft of Printmaking from Master Printmaker and Artist Pris Forrest in the late 1980’s with a focus on Linocut, Screen-print, and Etching, I continue to develop these skills focusing on Collagraphy, Linocut, Monotype and mix media processes.
+More recently exploring the creative potential of bookmaking.

 Brian has work in private collections held by other artists in the UK and in New York.
-He has run Printmaking and Binding workshops at Bovey Tracey Craft Festival for a number of years.
+He has run Printmaking and Bookbinding workshops at Bovey Tracey Craft Festival since 2010.